alttch/pptop/doc/plugin_development.rst

 Displaying data
 ---------------

-Method *self.render(dtd)* calls *self.tabulate* to display a table.
+Method *self.render(dtd)* calls *self.render_table* to display a table.
 If you need to display anything more complex, e.g. a tree, you should completely override it.

 Otherwise, it would be probably enough to override methods